yq605879396/CapVis/Useful_Code/README.md

 # Outline
 This folder contains several python files which users can use to generate some important files.
 These files are mainly about drawing charts or doing analysis on webpage.
+This codes are mainly for the use of back up.